SIGPLAN/SIGPLAN.github.io/Resources/Student.md

 -   Large discounts on registration at SIGPLAN-sponsored conferences and workshops.
--   Student SIGPLAN membership includes full access to all SIGPLAN material in ACM's Digital Library and an annual CD that contains all SIGPLAN conferences and workshop proceedings and the issues of SIGPLAN Notices for that year.
+-   <!-- BCP: Out of date: -->Student SIGPLAN membership includes full access to all SIGPLAN material in ACM's Digital Library and an annual CD that contains all SIGPLAN conferences and workshop proceedings and the issues of SIGPLAN Notices for that year.
 More details are available on